clojure/homebrew-tools/README.md

 ## Why this tap?

 Using a Clojure-specific tap (vs the homebrew core tap) allows the Clojure team to retain full control over the Clojure formula, the timing of releases, and an archive of old versions.

-A Clojure formula still exists in the core tap, but is likely to lag the current versions here and is unofficial.
+This tap is the source of the official Clojure brew formula.
+The Clojure formula on homebrew-core is not the official formula and is likely to be out of date.

 ## Clojure tools version